-4. Give the gift that keeps on giving.
+3. Give the gift that keeps on giving.

 Mother’s Day and Father’s Day are awfully commercial holidays—why not celebrate mom and dad all year long?
 Deploy your rewards program to increase customer loyalty around these two holidays.
-A gift card can be used to reward customers for repeat visits or for spending a certain amount at your business.
+A gift card can be used to reward customers for repeat visits or for spending a certain amount of money at your business.
 One study showed that 75% of customers spend $38 more on average than the value of their gift cards when they redeem them.
 When a customer redeems their card, hook them on your loyalty rewards program to keep them coming back.

-Gift cards don’t have to be boring!
+Gift cards don’t have to be boring.
 Moms, dads, and grads deserve a little fun, and there are some creative options out there for customers who want to give cash.
 Add an app like Scratch Card Wali to your gift card experience: when a customer checks out using a gift card, this app gives them a scratch-off surprise (a free dessert or coffee next time they come back, for example).

 Think outside the box—literally—when it comes to reaching new and loyal customers this spring.
 Never miss an opportunity to let your customers share your name around town with Clover apps and gift cards.

-Clover is sold by leading U.S. banks including Bank of America, BBVA, Citi, PNC, Sun Trust and Wells Fargo.
-You’ll also find Clover at our trusted partners including Ignite Payments, Restaurant Depot, and Sam’s Club.
+Clover is sold by leading U.S. banks including Bank of America, BBVA, Citi, PNC, SunTrust and Wells Fargo.
+You’ll also find Clover at our trusted partners including CardConnect, Restaurant Depot, and Sam’s Club.
 For more information, visit us at clover.com.